steinbergnet/draft-steinberg-igp-ucmp/draft-steinberg-igp-ucmp.md

 --- abstract

-Large service provider networks typically rely heavily on using multiple parallel links and parallel path in the network topology to achieve the desired bandwidth capacities and levels of redundancy.
+Large service provider networks typically rely heavily on using multiple parallel links and parallel paths in the network topology to achieve the desired bandwidth capacities and levels of redundancy.
 In order to be able to use these multipath resources efficiently they rely on Equal Cost Multipath (ECMP) routing in the underlying IGP